 What gas is needed to MIG weld stainless steel?

 First, the main gas that protects stainless steel is Helium; you have to use 90% of Helium in the mixture.
 Next, you have to ensure the mixture has 7.5% Argon Gas and 2.5% Carbon Dioxide to make the perfect blend.
-The combination of this tri-mix will be far better than using only flux core wire; pair the blend with a solid stainless steel wire.
+Combining this tri-mix will be far better than using only flux core wire; pair the blend with a solid stainless steel wire.

 How to MIG Weld Stainless Steel?